 Click this link – Embracing a Sustainable Future: Acting Locally, Thinking Globally – to view Manitoba Pork’s 2011 green plan, including 82 commitments for improving the sustainability of Manitoba’s hog sector.
 Click here for a summarized version of the full report.
 Note that both of these documents are in the process of being updated.

 Watch the following videos for more information:

-Scott Dick, Nutrient Management Specialist with Agra-Gold, a Manitoba pork producer, demonstrates how he samples water from monitoring wells around manure storage systems as an early detection system and to ensure the accurate reporting to protect our groundwater.
+Scott Dick, Nutrient Management Specialist with Agra-Gold, demonstrates how he samples water from monitoring wells around manure storage systems as an early detection system and to ensure accurate reporting to protect our groundwater.

-George Bilinsky, Director of Manure Management Planning with Farmers Edge, a Manitoba pork producer, talks about how his company bests uses the valuable organic nutrients available by injecting them into the ground of farmland, ensuring there is no runoff into nearby groundwater.
+George Bilinsky, Director of Manure Management Planning with Farmers Edge, talks about how his company best uses the valuable organic nutrients available by injecting them into the ground of farmland, ensuring there is no runoff into nearby groundwater.